Email Verification

 This method can be useful when testing email addresses one at a time, but it has clear limits.
 It does not confirm if the mailbox can actually receive messages, and it is not built for bulk email lists.

-For business owners or teams running campaigns, this approach is more of a quick spot-check than a reliable email validation process.
+For business owners or teams running campaigns, this approach is more of a quick spot-check than a reliable verification process.

 An IP address lookup links an email domain to its hosting details.
 Every email domain has an IP address behind it, and checking that record can reveal where it is hosted, who the internet service provider is, and if it is tied to spam or fraudulent activity.